The simple answer is yes and no.

 If you have other employees, you must contribute on their behalf the same percentage you take yourself.
 However, you do not have to make contributions every year.
 During a down year, you may skip saving altogether.
 A SEP is a very cost-effective way to offer a retirement plan for small business owners.
 On the other hand, it doesn’t really make much sense for an owner-only business.

-By comparison, a SEP IRA is simpler but more limited.
-In 2025, SEP IRAs allow contributions of up to 25% of compensation, capped at $70,000.
+By comparison, SEP IRAs allow contributions of up to 25% of compensation, capped at $72,000.
 However, SEP IRAs do not allow catch-up contributions.
 This makes it harder for those age 50 and older to save as aggressively as they could with a Solo 401(k).

 Book a free call with a self-directed retirement specialist